ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/connect-database.md

 val driver1 = new reactivemongo.api.MongoDriver
 {% endhighlight %}

-Without any parameter, the driver uses a default configuration.
-Obviously, you may want to indicate a specific configuration.

-{% highlight scala %}
-def customConfig: com.typesafe.config.Config = ???

-val driver2 = new reactivemongo.api.MongoDriver(Some(customConfig))
-{% endhighlight %}

 Then you can [connect](../../api/index.html#reactivemongo.api.MongoDriver@connection(parsedURI:reactivemongo.api.MongoConnection.ParsedURI,strictUri:Boolean):scala.util.Try[reactivemongo.api.MongoConnection]) to a MongoDB server.

 {% highlight scala %}